vsch/flexmark-java/flexmark-core-test/src/test/resources/core_wrapping_spec.md

 ````````````````````````````````

+This makes the caret jump to previous word because of the kludged way paragraphs resolve
+offsets.
+There is no way to fix it in the current implementation without more kludges which will
+break other kludges.
+This is the reason for needing to rewrite it using more algorithmic
+approach by processing all unwrapped and wrapped segments to get tracked offset context for
+determining its index in the wrapped sequence.

 ```````````````````````````````` example(Wrap - Delete Indent: 3) options(FAIL, margin[96], delete-space, restore-tracked-spaces, first-prefix[* [ ] ], prefix[      ], show-ranges, explicit-links-at-start)
 ⟦### Next 2.9.0.227/2.9.7.227 - Dev Build